81pla/dockerfiles/nextcloud/README.md

 # Nextcloud section

-In this folders, is example how to use the docker image.
+In this folder, is example how to build full dependencies nextcloud docker image.

 - Dockerfile
 - supervisord.conf